CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 > The same table can be used for the YouTube list, but instead of 1M views, we use 10M views.

-Now, our prioritization is very simple: we walks the table row by row, from left to right.
+Basically, we divide the song list into cells based on release date and the time taken to reach 1M views (or 10M for YouTube, same applied for all "1M views" mentioned in the rest of this post).
+Next, we walk the table row by row.
+In each row, we walk the cell from left to right.
 In each cell, we find songs that satisfy the condition, and then we listen to them before moving on to the next cell.
 For example, the first cell is songs that released in 2007 and hit 1M views within 100 days.

+Let's talk about the meaning of each row:

-Songs in the first row hit 1M views in the very short time (within 100 days).
-These songs have great impact in the Vocaloid history.
+- **First Row**: These songs hit 1M views in the very short time (within 100 days).
+These songs have **great impact in the Vocaloid history**.
 Hence we should listen to them first before moving on to the next row.
 Some examples are [メルト](https://www.nicovideo.jp/watch/sm1715919), [千本桜](https://www.nicovideo.jp/watch/sm15630734), [砂の惑星](https://www.nicovideo.jp/watch/sm31606995), [乙女解剖](https://www.nicovideo.jp/watch/sm34470195), and etc.

-Songs in the second row hit 1M views within a year of time.
+- **Second Row**: These songs hit 1M views within a year of time.
 A year of time tbh is still a short period.
-These songs, although are not as famous as the first row, usually becomes the symbol in that year.
+These songs, although are not as famous as the first row, usually becomes **the symbol in the year**.
 For example, [magnet](https://www.nicovideo.jp/watch/sm6909505) from 2009, [夕景イエスタデイ](https://www.nicovideo.jp/watch/sm21513190) from 2013, [太陽系デスコ](https://www.nicovideo.jp/watch/sm30469574) from 2017, [まにまに](https://www.nicovideo.jp/watch/sm40349788) from 2022, and etc.

-For those who are inpatient, the first two rows together around 100~200 songs should be enough to give you a good shape of the Vocaloid history, but I still highly recommend you keep on going to the third row.
-Songs in the third row didn't reach 1M views in a short time, but still, that is 1M views.
-Since this row contains a lot of songs (maybe around 300~500?), in this row, you will experience the wide diversity of Vocaloid music style, and see how different era in Vocaloid history have different style of Vocaloid songs.
+  > For those who are inpatient, the first two rows together around 100~200 songs should be enough to give you a rough understanding of the Vocaloid history, but I still highly recommend you keep on going to the third row.

+- **Third Row**: This row contains a lot of songs (maybe around 300~500?).
+These songs didn't reach 1M views in a short time, but still, that is 1M views.
+In this row, you will experience the **wide diversity of Vocaloid music style**, and see how different era in Vocaloid history have different style of Vocaloid songs.
 That's why I still highly recommend you finish listening to songs in this row.

 Upon here, you should have a clear understanding of Vocaloid history.
 If you are still interested in listening more, you can continue the last row, but it is optional.